 Illustration of Mastervolt control panel in the battery monitor mode

 - 1. Remove the protective cover to access the control screen. - 2.
 Locate and hold the home button.
-After a few moments, the control panel screen will turn ON, displaying the system's monitoring screen. - To turn OFF the control panel, hold the home button for approximately 3 seconds; an option screen will appear.
-Select Lock, Stand by, or Off.
+After a few moments, the control panel screen will turn ON, displaying the system's monitoring screen.

 System Control Panel